maximilian-gelbrecht/QG3.jl/README.md

 \vec{q} = T_{\psi q} \vec{\psi}
 ```
 where the voriticy $`q`$ and streamfunction $`\psi`$ are related by a linear operator (comprising the Laplacian and temperature relaxation), $`J`$ is the Jacobian / advection term, $`D`$ the dissipation and $`S`$ a forcing computed from data.

+Currently there are two different implementations, one that is optimised for CPU (the "2D version") and one that is optimised for GPU (the "3D version").
+The GPU version can also run on CPU but not the other way around.